ttdonovan/lab-assistant-rs/lab-assistant-ts/README.md

 ```
 - [x] a fleet can start/stop mining
 - [x] a fleet can dock/undock from Starbase
+- [x] a fleet can withdraw/unload cargo (deposit to Starbase)
-- [ ] a fleet can unload/reload Cargo supplies
+- [x] a fleet can deposit/reload cargo supplies (withdraw from Starbase)
-- [ ] a fleet can move to sector corrdinates
+- [ ] a fleet can move to sector coordinates
-- [ ] a fleet can survery sector scan for SDU
+- [ ] a fleet can survey sector scan for SDU
 ```

 ### Example of Usage